Creating and maintaining a lawn

 |Mid June||GSR Tri-Phase||35 g/m2|

 Another type of machine commonly used in lawn management is a rotary mower.
 These machines are more practical on uneven surfaces and domestic lawns.
-They do however product a less “clean” cut relying on a chopping action.
+However, they produce a less “clean” cut using chopping action.